Right of Reply

 – Update the original article with the responding statements (e.g., adding your perspective in the body or as an addendum).

-– Or publish a standalone “Right of Reply” article, which will be clearly linked from the original piece for context.
+– **Or** publish a standalone “Right of Reply” article, clearly linked from the original piece for context.

-– In either case, we will mark it as a reply/response.
-Example: “**[UPDATE – Right of Reply]:** [Name] has responded to this story, stating that…”
+In either case, we will mark it clearly as a reply/response.
+For example, we might add an editor’s note in the original story: “**[UPDATE – Right of Reply]:** [Name] has responded to this story, stating that… [summary].”

-4. **Timing:** We aim to publish valid replies as soon as possible – typically within 24-48 hours of receiving them, often sooner if it’s straightforward.
+We aim to publish valid replies as soon as possible – typically within 24–48 hours of receiving them (often sooner if straightforward).

-Our goal is to give your reply similar visibility and weight as the original story.
-If the original was front page news, the reply will be visible and accessible alongside it.
+4. **Post-Publication:** We give your reply similar visibility and weight as the original story.
+If the original was front-page news, the reply will be accessible alongside it (via link or follow-up piece).

 – A Right of Reply is **not an automatic retraction**.
-Your reply will be presented as your perspective.
-We will not remove our original content unless it was found to be false (in which case a correction or retraction process would apply).
+Your reply will be presented as *your perspective*.
+We do not remove our original content unless it was proven false (in which case a correction or retraction would apply).
 Instead, both versions (our report and your reply) will coexist for readers to consider.

-– The reply should stick to the facts at hand or offer clarifications.
-It’s not an opportunity for fresh attacks or unrelated commentary.
-We reserve the right to refuse publishing a reply that contains defamatory allegations against a third party or violates our content standards (hate speech, etc.).
+– The reply should stick to the facts or address the specific issues raised.
+It’s not an opportunity for fresh unrelated attacks.
+We reserve the right to refuse publishing a reply that contains defamatory allegations against a third party or violates our content standards (e.g., hate speech).
+We’ll work with you to focus the response if needed.

-– If multiple affected parties request to reply (say we covered a dispute involving two organizations), we will endeavor to give space to all sides fairly.
+– If multiple affected parties request to reply (say our story involved two organizations and both want to respond), we will endeavor to give space to all sides fairly.

-– In events where an immediate correction is warranted (e.g., if your reply points out a factual error), we will correct the article per our Corrections Policy, in addition to publishing your comments.
+– If your reply points out a factual error on our part, we will correct the article per our Corrections Policy, in addition to publishing your comments.
+(Correcting the record remains our responsibility.)

-– If an individual is mentioned in an article about a controversy and believes they were mischaracterized or not fully heard, we welcome their written response to include their full perspective.
+– If an individual is named in an article about a controversy and believes they were mischaracterized or not fully heard, we welcome their written response to include their perspective.

-This policy helps ensure that our reporting remains fair.
-It also encourages our journalists to *seek comment before publication* — which we do.
-In fact, we typically reach out to all major subjects of a report while writing it.
+This policy ensures our reporting remains fair and that subjects of our stories have a channel to be heard.
+In fact, we strive to seek comment **before** publication – typically, we reach out to all major subjects of a report during writing.
 But if for any reason you did not get a chance to comment beforehand, this post-publication channel is available.

-**Contact for Replies:** rightofreply@newscrackersng.com (goes directly to the Editor-in-Chief’s office).
-For general queries about this policy, you can also contact editorial@newscrackersng.com.
+**Contact for Replies:** rightofreply@newscrackersng.com (this goes directly to our Editorial desk).
+For general inquiries about this policy, you can also contact editorial@newscrackersng.com.

-We believe allowing responses not only upholds fairness but also enriches the public record with all relevant information.
-Thank you for engaging with NewscrackersNG.
+Allowing responses not only upholds fairness but also enriches the public record with all relevant information.
+Thank you for engaging with NewscrackersNG – we are committed to hearing all sides.

 Loading